freddycmh/ClassmateFinder/README.md

+# Don't change this branch - Serve as a control Unit
 # Welcome to Class Helper
 Explore a wealth of features designed to make your college experience more connected and efficient.
 Our platform is tailored to enhance your academic journey with a clear focus on your success.